labianchin/12factor-en_US/presentation.md

 .hidden[
 - Crash-only software
+ Importance: Medium Depending on how often you are releasing new code (hopefully many times per day, if you can), and how much you have to scale your app traffic up and down on demand, you probably won’t have to worry about your startup/shutdown speed, but be sure to understand the implications for your app.
 ]

-.hidden[ Importance: Medium Depending on how often you are releasing new code (hopefully many times per day, if you can), and how much you have to scale your app traffic up and down on demand, you probably won’t have to worry about your startup/shutdown speed, but be sure to understand the implications for your app. ]

 ---